-Qualification Project – Research Commercialisation from Publicly Funded Research 2022
+Qualification – Research Commercialisation from Publicly Funded Research – Commercialisation Project 2022

-The aim of the application type Commercialisation Project is to contribute to increasing commercial exploitation of publicly-funded research in Norway.
+Do you believe that your research results may have commercial potential?
+The aim of the application type Commercialisation Project is to contribute to increasing commercial exploitation of publicly-funded research.

-The purpose of a qualification project is to undertake initial investigations into the commercial potential of research results that aim to clarify which course to pursue as regards the direction of research, technology development or strategic decisions.
-The results from a completed Qualification Project will often form the basis for decisions on the subsequent course of commercialisation, and the results can be used to support an application for commercialisation funding in the form of a Proof-of-Concept.
+The purpose of a qualification project is to undertake initial investigations into the commercial potential of research results and clarify which course to pursue as regards the direction of research, technology development or strategic decisions.
+The results from a completed Qualification Project can be used to support an application for further commercialisation funding in the form of a Proof-of-Concept.

 About the call for proposals

 Norway’s funding system targets different funding gaps in relation to the commercialisation of research results.
 The Research Council covers the first phase, from technology to the pre-commercial phase.
 There is still close interaction with professional and research communities during this phase.
 At the same time, close dialogue with market players (investors, clients, partners etc.) is strategically important in order to ensure that the project is on the right track.
 The goal of the project is to reduce technology and market risk in order to ensure a trigger effect in the next phase once the project is completed.

 The call is for proposals for a new Commercialisation Project that has not previously been awarded commercialisation funding by the Research Council.

 The call is open to all thematic areas and the project can be at levels 2–7 on the Technology readiness level (TRL) scale used in the EU.

 You can find practical information, frequently asked questions, examples of projects etc. on our Commercialisation Project information page.